by Ken B.

 BEST SUPPORTING ACTRESS – Patricia Arquette, Boyhood

 Arquette wins here in part because of the fact that there’s really no one who can muster up the support (ha!) to pose a serious threat.
 Emma Stone?
 Maybe.
 Meryl Streep?
 Perhaps.
 At the end of the day, regardless of any of the possibilites I just mentioned, Laura Dern and Keira Knightley will probably have to be Honored Just To Be Nominated.
-(Well, if Knightley can get on the Harvey Weinstein Buy-Me-An-Oscar campaign train… eh… Arquette probably still wins.)
+(Well, if Knightley can launch a last minute Harvey Weinstein Buy-Me-An-Oscar campaign… eh… Arquette probably still wins.)

 BEST ORIGINAL SCREENPLAY – The Grand Budapest Hotel